ADD CONDITION

 Stop use and ask a doctor if your cough persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache.

-Yes, if your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, nausea, or vomiting, consult a doctor promptly.
+If you have a severe sore throat that persists for more than 2 days or is accompanied by fever, headache, rash, nausea, or vomiting, consult a doctor promptly.

 Packaging Info